microsoft/language-server-protocol/_specifications/lsp/3.18/window/showDocument.md

 > New in version 3.16.0

-The show document request is sent from a server to a client to ask the client to display a particular document in the user interface.
+The show document request is sent from a server to a client to ask the client to display a particular resource referenced by a URI in the user interface.

 _Client Capability_:
 * property path (optional): `window.showDocument`